Infineon/Code-Examples-BT-SDK-for-ModusToolbox/README.md

 ModusToolbox 1.1 can be installed from this link: https://community.cypress.com/community/modustoolbox

 The Mesh-Peer-Apps folder contain peer application for Mesh applications.
 Up to date Mesh Peer Apps are located here.
 Use these apps as opposed to the versions that are installed as part of the BT SDK install process.
-Copy and replace them in <Install Path>\ModusToolbox_1.1\libraries\bt_sdk-1.1\components\BT-SDK\common\apps\snip\mesh\peerapps
+Copy and replace them in 'Install Path'\ModusToolbox_1.1\libraries\bt_sdk-1.1\components\BT-SDK\common\apps\snip\mesh\peerapps

 ## Adding the Code Example to the IDE